 The ivy plant’s glossy leaves and flowers appear throughout history, climbing through the myths of ancient Greece and the divine tales of the Druids and up the walls of the world’s most exclusive educational institutions.
-These evergreen vines grow quickly, reaching up to 100 feet and blooming with white, green, and yellow flowers.
-A European native, ivy is grown as a houseplant and ornamental in temperate climates worldwide.
-Here we’ll take you through everything you need to need about ivy flower meaning and symbolism, their rich history and origins, uses and benefits, and cultural significance today.
+Here we’ll take you through everything you need to know about ivy flower meaning and symbolism, their rich history and origins, and cultural significance in the language of flowers.

 Ivy flower meaning in the language of flowers, has a long-held symbolic association with fidelity, marriage, and friendship.
 The Greek god Dionysus and the Roman god Bacchus held ivy’s flowers and deep green leaves as sacred.
 To the Druids, ivy plants symbolized female divinity.
 Today, these quick-growing vines adorn the walls of institutes of higher learning, providing them with an instantly recognizable symbolic moniker.

 The Latin term Hedera comes from the Greek for “to get” or “to grasp.”
 In translation, Hedera loosely means “the clinging plant.”

 Hedera plants produce white, green, or yellow flowers.
 In the language of flowers, ivy flowers hold the symbolic meaning of fidelity, marriage, and friendship.